ann82/wdai-ai-slackbot/README.md

 Ask the bot to create images with DALL-E 3:
 ```
-@WDAI AI Bot generate an image of a cat riding a bicycle
+@Bot Name generate an image of a cat riding a bicycle
 ```
 or
 ```
-@WDAI AI Bot create a funny meme about programming
+@Bot Name create a funny meme about programming
 ```

 ### CSV Analysis

 Attach a CSV file to have the bot analyze the data:
 ```
-@WDAI AI Bot analyze this data please
+@Bot Name analyze this data please
 [CSV attachment]
 ```